Waxing the City Franchise Costs: Estimated Initial Investment (Item 7, 2022 FDD)

 - This estimate also includes 3 months of base rent at $26.07 per sf and $6.73 per sf in CAM (which are the average base rent and CAM figures for all studios in Waxing the City’s system for 2021) for a studio that is 1,762 sf, which is the average size of all studios in Waxing the City’s system in 2021.

 - The amount of your leasehold improvements will likely vary substantially based on existing conditions, size, and design, including the availability and prices of labor and materials.

 - The amounts do not include the costs of any necessary site development or site engineering work, nor do they include capitalized costs of rent or other occupancy costs, over either the life of the lease or the life of your investment.

-- In addition, these amounts do not reflect costs for the purchase of unimproved land and construction of a free-standing Waxing Facility, which also would result in a significantly greater initial investment.
+- In addition, these amounts do not reflect costs for the purchase of unimproved land and construction of a free-standing Waxing Studio, which also would result in a significantly greater initial investment.